notional-finance/notional-monorepo/README.md

 1. Install Dependencies from the root: `yarn install`
 2. Serve the development website: `yarn nx serve web`
    - You will need to create a `web/.env` file
+3. The site will be served at http://localhost:3000

 ```
 NX_CONTACT_EMAIL=support@notional.finance